-This powerful story reminds me that we, as women can step into our own inner strength to create and dream our dreams into being at any moment... it talks about "presence"... and "being here right now" and by being in the present moment we have the power to "choose life".... enjoy! weaver x (((o)))
+This beautiful story reminds me that we, as women can choose within any present moment to step into our own inner strength to create and dream our dreams into being... i love how the myth shares about "presence"... and by being in the present moment we have the power to "choose life".... enjoy! weaver x (((o)))

 There is an old woman who lives in a hidden place that everyone knows in their souls but few have ever seen.
 She calls herself by many names.

 In this desert she is called La Loba.
 The Wolf Woman.
 The sole work of La Loba is the collecting of bones.
 She collects and preserves especially that which is in danger of being lost to the world.
 Her specialty is wolves.

 She sifts through the mountains and riverbeds looking for wolf bones, and when she has assembled an entire skeleton and the creature is laid out before her, she sits by the fire and thinks about what song she will sing.
 And when she is sure, she stands over the creature, raises her arms over it, and sings out.

 That is when the rib bones and leg bones begin to flesh out and the creature becomes furred.
 La Loba sings some more, and more of the creature comes into being; its tail curls upward, shaggy and strong.

 And La Loba sings more and the wolf creature begins to breathe.

 And still La Loba sings so deeply that the floor of the desert shakes, and as she sings, the wolf opens its eyes, leaps up, and runs away down the canyon.

 Somewhere in its running, whether by the speed of its running, or by splashing its way into a river, or by way of a ray of sunlight or moonlight hitting it right in the side, the wolf is suddenly transformed into a laughing woman who runs free toward the horizon.